Sporting Dogs

 About the Spinone Italiano

-The Spinone Italiano is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Spinone Italiano is an excellent choice for first-time dog owners.
+The Spinone Italiano is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Spinone Italiano is an excellent choice for first-time dog owners.
 Typically standing 22 to 28 inches and weighing 61 to 86 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Spinone Italiano brings a distinct combination of traits that sets it apart.
 The Spinone Italiano is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Spinone Italiano loves being close to its people and forms strong bonds with every member of the household.